 Our pipeline includes multiple candidates to treat patients with neurological and psychiatric disease.

-Our lead candidate, AGB101, is Phase 3-ready, targeting the large unserved aMCI patient population.
-If approved, AGB101 will be the first and only therapeutic targeting hippocampus overactivity and potentially the first therapeutic to slow progression to, and delay the onset of, Alzheimer’s dementia.
-The HOPE4MCI Phase 3 trial is expected to initiate in early 2016.
+Our lead candidate, AGB101, is Phase 3-ready, targeting the large patient population with aMCI due to Alzheimer’s disease (prodromal AD).
+If approved, AGB101 will be the first and only therapeutic addressing brain network imbalance that leads to memory loss and brain atrophy and potentially the first therapeutic to slow progression to, and delay the onset of, Alzheimer’s dementia.
+The HOPE4MCI Phase 3 trial is expected to initiate in 2016.
 Learn more here: